-The vegetables are chopped smaller, although not diced as finely as you would for a relish.
-The pieces are just small enough that they can be used as a topping or garnish.
+The vegetables are chopped smaller, sometimes even diced as finely as you would for a relish.
+But often, the pieces are just small enough that they can be used as a topping or garnish.

 The marinade for Chicago-style giardiniera can include a much longer list of ingredients, including garlic, herbs, celery seed, red pepper flakes, and the list goes on.
 Each version has its own twist, and the marinade is where a lot of flavor variation can happen.